FluxML/Flux.jl/docs/src/training/reference.md

 * Flux defines its own version of `setup` which checks this assumption.
   (Using instead `Optimisers.setup` will also work, they return the same thing.)

-The new implementation of rules such as Adam in the Optimisers is quite different from the old one in `Flux.Optimise`.
-In Flux 0.14, `Flux.Adam()` returns the old one, with supertype `Flux.Optimise.AbstractOptimiser`, but `setup` will silently translate it to its new counterpart.
-The available rules are listed the [optimisation rules](@ref man-optimisers) page here;
-see the [Optimisers documentation](https://fluxml.ai/Optimisers.jl/dev/) for details on how the new rules work.

 ```@docs
 Flux.Train.setup
 Flux.Train.train!(loss, model, data, state; cb)